ssilva22/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+- when declaring dansRoll() we can see how the declaration has access to the scope of the personalDice() function.
+WHich is the closure of said function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+-It's always the same because it's and empty declaration but if you add something to the parentheses you will get a different result
 c.
 What is the lexical scope of `newRoll`?
+personalDice() and its inner functionality.

 ### Task 3 - Stretch Goals